The Mihir Chronicles

 December 15, 2024

-Cognitive science is a vast field with different dichotomies of intelligence—consciousness, thinking (deliberative vs non-deliberative), reflexive behavior, language and semantics, perception, feelings, thought, learning (children), comprehension, recollection, competence and reasoning, awareness, common sense and generalization.
-Intelligence is an embodiment of these other complex systems.
+Cognitive science is a vast field with different dichotomies of intelligence—consciousness, thinking (deliberative vs non-deliberative), reflexive behavior, language and semantics, perception, feelings, thought, infant learning, comprehension, recollection, competence and reasoning, awareness, common sense and generalization.
+Intelligence is an embodiment of these complex systems.

 Humans are not born pre-programmed with a set of instructions that we deem intelligent.
 Many of our other friends in animal kingdom are born and immediately get up and run around.
 Humans don't.